hyphaltip/Tutorial_GenomeEvolution/README.md

 # Tutorial_GenomeEvolution
 Genome Evolution Lecture for Phylogenomics Workshop

-Framwork for learning some basic Evolutionary Genomics and Comprative steps
+Framework for learning some basic Evolutionary Genomics and Comprative steps

+Requirements:
+ - R
+ - R packages “ggplot2”,”gridExtra”,”dplyr”,”RColorBrewer”
+ - R/Bioconductor packages AnnotationDbi and tximport
+ - install in R console with this code install.packages("ggplot2","gridExtra","dplyr","RColorBrewer") if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager")
+BiocManager::install("AnnotationDbi", version = "3.8")
+BiocManager::install("tximport", version = "3.8")
+ - or run the lines in the script scripts/install_pkg.R

 Data
  - there are data in the data folder and you should run  download.sh